 Joshua and Zi Lin, founders of Team Alluvial.

-Joshua and Zi Lin’s personal journey have not been easy.
-Joshua was diagnosed with Juvenile Open-Angle Glaucoma when he was in secondary school, which resulted in severe vision loss in both eyes and many trips to the hospital for surgeries.
-Zi Lin, on the other hand, had a high fever when she was 8, which affected her hearing and speech development.
+These two youngsters have come a long way.
+Joshua, 22, was diagnosed with Juvenile Open-Angle Glaucoma when he was in secondary school, which led to severe vision loss in both eyes and many trips to the hospital for surgeries.
+Zi Lin, 21, had high fever when she was 8 and that affected her hearing and speech development.

-An opportunity to work together and advocate for inclusion arose earlier last year when they were both invited to join our Youth Development Programme (YDP).
+An opportunity to work together and advocate for inclusion arose early last year when they were both invited to join our Youth Development Programme (YDP).

-Joshua and Zi Lin, who are currently studying at Nanyang Technological University and National University of Singapore respectively, decided that the YDP was an excellent platform to put their thoughts into action, and thus, Team Alluvial was conceived.
+The two undergraduates decided that the YDP was an excellent platform to put their thoughts into action and Team Alluvial was conceived.
 They secured the $3,000 seed money and won an additional $1,500 in bonus to fund the project.

 A blind simulation exercise done for some of the staff from the Prime Minister's Office (PMO).